 A: Yes.
 Under the terms of the Agreement on Land, Rail, Marine, and Air Transport Preclearance between the Government of the United States of America and the Government of Canada (LRMA), Canadian airports are eligible to apply for Preclearance.
 CBP will still need information from the applicant to evaluate the airport’s suitability as a Preclearance location, and confirmation on coordination with the appropriate Canadian government authorities.

-Q: How does the application process work?
+Q: How does the expansion process work?

 - Evaluation - CBP and U.S. Government partners assess candidate airports.